Cyber attack delays Atlanta mayor's first budget pitch

 The city has already approved more than $5 million in emergency cyber security contracts since the discovery of the attack, according to a list of emergency procurements posted on the city’s website.

-The amounts included $650,000 for contracting with cyber security firm SecureWorks Corp and more than $1.3 million for a range of security-related services from Microsoft Corp.
+The amounts included $650,000 for contracting with cyber security firm SecureWorks Corp (SCWX.O) and more than $1.3 million for a range of security-related services from Microsoft Corp (MSFT.O).

 Reporting by Laila Kearney; Editing by Richard Chang